The Evolutionary Pathways of Disk-, Bulge-, and Halo-dominated Galaxies: Appendix

 \section{Appendix}

 For comparison, we perform the same analysis on central galaxies in the same mass range from the TNG100 run. \reffig{fig:TNG100basic} shows that the galaxies from TNG100 follow a similar trend to those from TNG50 shown in \reffig{fig:TNG50basic}.
 Galaxies with massive spheroidal components are relatively compact and quiescent objects.
 It is worth mentioning that, at the low-mass ($M_{\rm s} \lesssim 10^{10.3} M_\odot$) end, many galaxies dominated by spheroidal components are still actively forming stars, which is consistent with the blue spheroid issue reported in \citet{Rodriguez-Gomez2019}.
-The increase of bulge mass fraction in TNG100 may be due to the overheating of disk stars in central regions where the dynamical time is shortest.
+The increase of bulge mass fraction (\reffig{fig:population}) in TNG100 may be due to the overheating of disk stars in central regions where the dynamical time is shortest.
+The difference among different types of galaxies is dramatically weakened in this mass range.
 TNG50 produces much more realistic low-mass galaxies, possibly due to the dramatic increase of the numerical resolution that resolves disk thicknesses well \citep{Pillepich2019}. \reffig{fig:TNG100evo} shows the evolution of some basic properties of disk- and bulge-dominated galaxies from TNG100.
 We can see a similar compact-extended evolutionary pathways in bulge- and disk-dominated galaxies from TNG100.